 Messy Bun With Bangs

 Got bangs?
 Do as Sienna Miller did at this year's amfAR Gala, and leave your fringe loose as you gather up the rest of your locks in a high messy bun.
-Then, take a ribbon or headband and tie it around the crown of your head, disguising your hair part.

 To us, there's no single easier way to update a tired high ponytail than by slicking it back like Jamie Chung does here.
 It only makes sense considering glass hair is the newest and buzziest hair trend in Hollywood.